datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > ~~~
 {: .output}

-For the sake of efficency, R stores the content of a factor as a vector of integers, which an integer is assigned to each of the possible levels.
+For the sake of efficiency, R stores the content of a factor as a vector of integers, which an integer is assigned to each of the possible levels.
 Recall levels are assigned in alphabetical order, so: